VERSION: 1 February 2018

 Article 27.2 Lockers

 Monumental Company has the choice to provide the Visitor the possibility to rent a locker at the Event.
 A locker is a storage area for objects, clothes, bags, cash and/or securities of the Visitor, for which the Visitor will receive a personal key.
 With this key, the Visitor can open and close the locker.
 The Monumental Company nor the third party providing the lockers will be liable for loss and/or theft and/or use by another of the personal key.
 Therefore you should always keep the key for yourself.
 At the time of renting a locker the visitor agrees with the general terms of the lockers: click here

 Article 28 Festival

-All terms and conditions of this chapter expressly also apply to a festival organised by a Monumental company.
+All terms and conditions of this chapter expressly also apply to a festival organised by or on behalf of a Monumental company.
 A festival may be an Event organised for a single day or several days, with or without camping facilities.

 CHAPTER 4 CONDITIONS FOR WEBSITE PURCHASES